 In a collaborative effort with ADT Security Services, Victim Services and the New York City Police Department, complainants in domestic violence cases receive an emergency necklace pendant and an electronic security system.
 Victims who feel in danger, may press either the pendant or the emergency button on the security system panel, which will send a silent alarm to ADT’s customer monitor center.
 An ADT dispatcher will then call 911 police emergency, which initiates a high priority response.

-District Attorney Charles J. Hynes is currently spearheading the development of a community-based, residential alternative-to-prison program for defendant mothers and their children known as the Regina Drew House.
+A community-based, residential alternative-to-prison program for defendant mothers and their children known as the Regina Drew House.